5 Easy Steps to Pick the Ideal Free or Open Source EHR

-For example: A free EMR may come with a patient portal, but charge a fee for the scheduling application.
+For example, free EMR software may come with a patient portal, but charge a fee for the scheduling application.
 It’s up to you to decide if scheduling is worth an additional fee, or if your practice can function without this feature.

-For example, your staff might request extra customizations in your EMR’s charting templates if they’re worried about spending too much time entering data.
+For example, your staff might request extra customizations in your EHR’s charting templates if they’re worried about spending too much time entering data.

 This is especially important as you decide between paid and open source solutions.
 Open source options allow for more customization, but require more technical skills to set up.
-Paid EMRs are generally easier to use but offer less customizations.
+Paid EHRs are generally easier to use, but offer fewer customizations.

 3. Make a shortlist of five products.
 Use this list as a starting point for making a shortlist of free or open source EHRs.
-If you’re struggling to come up with this list, you can reach out to our team of expert medical Software Advisors at (855) 998-8505 to get free and personalized advice for narrowing down the hundreds of paid systems available.
+If you’re struggling to come up with this list, you can reach out to our team of expert medical software advisors by phone or chat to get free and personalized advice for narrowing down the hundreds of paid systems available.

-You can see video demos, multiple screenshots and real user reviews in the product profiles on our site.
+You can see video demos, multiple screenshots, and real user reviews in the product profiles in our software directory.

 5. Meet with vendors and pick a product.
 Set up a phone or in-person meeting with the vendors on your shortlist to truly compare the pros and cons of each solution.
 Be sure you follow our tips for cutting through the vendor sales pitch.